AllenNeuralDynamics/one-liner/README.md

 ## Package Installation with uv

-To install and develop this package run:
+To install and develop this package, from the project root directory, run:
 ```bash
 uv sync
 ```